Hantavirus

 May 2026 Hantavirus Outbreak

 The World Health Organization (WHO) was notified on May 2, 2026, of a possible hantavirus outbreak on the MV Hondius cruise ship in the Atlantic Ocean.
 Multiple cases, including some fatal cases, have been reported so far.
 It is possible that there will be more cases.
 That is because it can take up to six weeks for symptoms to develop after an exposure.
-For the latest case counts and updates, visit WHO’s Disease Outbreak News website or follow WHO on social media.
+For the latest case counts and updates, visit WHO’s website or follow WHO on social media.

-The current outbreak is caused by a type of hantavirus called Andes virus.
-Andes virus is unique.
+• Andes virus is unique.
 It is the only hantavirus that has been shown to spread from person to person.
-This spread between people is rare.

 About Andes Virus Infection